onycher/arc-raiders-tools/README.md

 uv run main.py
 ```

 The tool will start in the background.
-When you see an item popup in ARK Raiders:
+When you see an item popup in ARC Raiders:

 1. Press **Ctrl+Alt+S** to scan the popup
 2. View the detailed item information in the console